Top

 • Committing the act with another person

-• Giving the alleged victim a drug that impairs their normal faculties and they do not know what’s going on or cannot resist
+• Giving the alleged victim a drug that impairs their faculties, making them unable to understand what’s happening or resist

 • Committing the act against a child under 14 years of age